2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 ## Find a Quiet Space
 Talking to your computer can feel awkward at first, and you might be self-conscious as you get used to hearing your own voice as you work.
 Find a quiet space where you feel comfortable talking at a normal volume and not be distracted by what other people think.
 Also, it's important to minimize background noise so that it doesn't interfere with your accuracy.
 Some microphones are better about handling background noise.
 If finding a quiet space isn't an option, find a microphone that will be best for this environment.

-## Focus on Biggest Wins First, then Expand
+## Focus on the Biggest Wins First, then Expand
 The bulk of my typing work happens in the text editor, so I focused on getting efficient there first.
 I spent a week or two building my own module for Sublime Text (there wasn't one when I first started), and practiced writing, editing, and navigating code.
 I paid attention to when I reached for a keyboard while working on some code, for example, running a test in terminal, or googling something.
 I tried to learn to use those by voice next.
 My goal was to get longer and longer blocks of time where I didn't need to touch a keyboard or mouse at all.
 It takes a while to chip away at all the technology you touch on a day-to-day, but it adds up and pays off.
 I have days now where I don't need to touch the keyboard at all!

 ## Copy Some Code